Law CV Template

 You don’t need to add your age, date of birth, gender, marital status, etc

-A profile is written in third person, can be as long as 3-4 sentences and provides details of your personal qualities, skills and experience (where possible) in line with the job requirements in addition to outlining the type of opportunity you are looking for.
-It is normally the first part of your CV that a potential employer reads first so it is important that it is engaging and interesting enough to encourage the recruiter to read on!
+A profile is written in third person and can be as long as three to four sentences.
+It details the personal qualities, skills and experience you have that you feel is most relevant to the job position and outlines the type of opportunity you are looking for.
+It is normally the first part of your CV that a potential employer reads, so it is important that it is engaging and interesting enough to encourage the recruiter to read on!
 You should write a new profile section for each job you apply for.

 ...Currently seeking a challenging work placement opportunity within a dynamic (put type of law specialism here e.g. commercial, family, shipping etc..) firm which will offer early responsibilities, and the opportunity to develop practical legal skills.

-Relevant module details: (Listing some (not all) of the modules you’ve studied can be another way of tailoring your CV, by identifying the most relevant modules to the opportunity you’re applying for.)
+Relevant module details: (Listing some, but not all, of the modules you’ve studied can be another way of tailoring your CV and cutting down the length.
+If you do this, choose the most relevant modules to the opportunity you’re applying for.)

 Relevant module details: European and International Law, Human Rights and Family Law.